Lost Creek Wilderness: Wilderness

-Because of its proximity to Denver, the area is quite popular for outdoor recreation in both summer and winter months.
-Typical activities in the area include hiking, backpacking, rock-climbing, as well as cross-country skiing, snowshoeing and winter camping.
+Because of its proximity to Denver, the area is quite popular for outdoor recreation in both the summer and winter months.
+Common activities in the area include hiking, backpacking, and rock climbing, as well as cross-country skiing, snowshoeing, and winter camping.
 There are 130 mi of trails in the wilderness, including a section of the Colorado Trail that crosses Lost Creek then parallels the northeast boundary toward Kenosha Pass.

-Lost Park, as the area is sometimes called, was one of the last refuges of the American Bison in the United States.
+Lost Park, as the area is sometimes called, was one of the last refuges of the American bison in the United States.

 Scenic area

-The Lost Creek Scenic Area is a 16798 acre site in the Lost Creek Wilderness created in 1963, under the 1939 "U-Regulations", which was the precursor of the Wilderness Act.
-It was designated a National Natural Landmark in 1966.
+The Lost Creek Scenic Area is a 16798 acre site within the Lost Creek Wilderness that was created in 1963 under the 1939 "U-Regulations", which was the precursor of the Wilderness Act.
+The area was designated a National Natural Landmark in 1966.
 It is located in the Pike National Forest and is in both Park and Jefferson counties.
 Rock formations with pinnacles and spires are located in narrow gorges and on ridges.
 An underground stream "disappears and reappears" nine times or more at the site.

 In popular culture

-In the TV series Supernatural, Episode 2 of Season 1 takes place within the Lost Creek Wilderness area, specifically at the fictitious Blackwater Ridge.
+Episode 2 of Season 1 of the television series Supernatural takes place within the Lost Creek Wilderness area, specifically at the fictitious Blackwater Ridge.